joaquimatheus/landpage_joaquimatheus/README.md

 PSQL_DB_PASSWORD='yourPassword'
 ```

-- This app uses [dotenv package](https://www.npmjs.com/package/dotenv) to loads environment variables in `.env` and to access this variable you do this.
+- This App uses [dotenv package](https://www.npmjs.com/package/dotenv) to loads environment variables in `.env` and to access this variable you do this.
 - `dontenv.js` is a file that loads all environment variables and it's more simples import this file in other files.
 - You can view this file how config the *dontenv*